 More importantly, Airbnb just took the details of the landlords from Craigslist.
 But unlike them, Airbnb employed a free service wherein the landlords were able to upload professionally clicked photos of their properties.

-This is the service that helped them to onboard vendors, without having any customers on the marketplace.
+This is the service that helped them to onboard vendors, without having any customers in the marketplace.

 Thus Airbnb understood the target audience, the competition and formulated their business strategy accordingly.
 Moreover, the company added value to the vendors by offering the professionally clicked photos service.

-This is how they were able to address the chicken-egg paradox.
+This is how Airbnb were able to address the chicken and egg problem.